 Cricket is an elite sport.
 It has acquired its status symbol among the middle and rich people.
 It is an expensive outdoor indulgence.
 A vast majority of poor youths can only enviously enjoy watching it (only on TV).
 But they can not actively participate in this “gentleman’s game.”

 Compared to that the “common man’s game” of football is an all-inclusive sporting event.
 It is undoubtedly the most popular of all world sports.
 It costs only a few bucks to buy a football.
-In cricket, the total cost for all the equipment, bats, balls, wickets, and protective gears runs into thousands.
+In cricket, the total cost for all the equipment, bats, balls, wickets, and protective gear runs into thousands.

 Not only that, in cricket of all the 22 players comprising the two opposing teams, just three players, two batsmen, and a bowler, actively play the game at a given time.
 The rest of the 10 players supporting the bowler are fielders.
 They come into action only when the ball is delivered in the direction of any of them.
 Still, the nine players from the batting side are sitting idle waiting for their turns to bat which may not come at all for some or most of the players.
 The players are in the game, but not playing!